jkuehn10/MAG/README.md

 ## Steps

-The input data for this pipeline should be high-quality shotgun reads (fastq format).
+The input data for this pipeline should be shotgun sequencing reads (fastq format).

+### [0] Trim, filter, and concatenate reads

+Shotgun sequencing reads vary in length and quality, and individual samples may have been sequenced across multiple flow-cell lanes.

+- First, reads are quality trimmed with a sliding window of 4 bases and a minimum average Phred score of 20 (SLIDINGWINDOW:4:20).
+Reads shorter than 50 bp after trimming are discarded (MINLEN:50).

+- Then, paired reads that pass trimming and filtering are retained as read pairs.
+For each sample, concatenate reads from different sequencing lanes to generate a single paired-end read set per sample.

+One example for this step on CHTC is shown in `chtc/MARS_WGS_trimmomatic_concatLanes_MAGS.sh`.
+This script was adapted from Qijun’s script.

 ### [1] Remove host reads